AlessioTonioni/AlessioTonioni.github.io/_pages/about.md

 ## News
 __2021__:
+  * The [extended version](publication/realTimeII) of our CVPR 2019 oral paper has been accepted to TPAMI!
   * We uploaded to arxiv our latest work [Unsupervised Novel View Synthesis from a Single Image](publications/NVS).

 __2020__: